 Laramie Peak Endurance Challenge

 The route climbs from Friend Park through dense pine, rocky mule deer paths, narrow ridgelines, and granite outcrops, topping out near 10,000 feet.
 A lap is about 9 miles with nearly 3,000 feet of vertical gain and loss.
-The course is described as rugged, technical, steep, and remote; runners should be prepared for high altitude and rapidly changing mountain weather.
+The course is remote, steep, and technical; runners should plan for high altitude and rapidly changing mountain weather.

-Basecamp Aid Station at Friend Park Campground serves as the event hub and is the only aid station on course.
-It provides water, electrolytes, soda, coffee, fresh fruit, snacks, typical ultra fare, and made-to-order hot food such as burgers, pancakes, and grilled quesadillas.
-Basecamp also offers fire pits when permitted, drop-bag space, and crew access.
+Basecamp at Friend Park Campground serves as the only aid station on course.
+It provides water, electrolytes, soda, coffee, fresh fruit, sweets, salty snacks, and made-to-order hot food such as burgers, pancakes, and grilled quesadillas.
+Basecamp also offers drop-bag space, crew access, and overnight fire pits when allowed.